fat1996/Final-Project/README.md

-# quadris
+# QUADRIS
-Final project for CS246
+Final project for CS246 Fall 2016 by Simran Kaur and Fatime Taj

 Build game by typing 'make;